 Numerous memos and science studies have been published that address the imaging parameters for optimal performance (sensitivity, PSF).
 We refer interested parties to the ngVLA memo series, and in particular, memos: 16, 30, 35, 41.

 - ngvla-core-revC.cfg: This configuration consists of the 94 core antennas from the full 244 antenna array above.
 This configuration is suitable for imaging lower surface brightness regions, and provides a resolution of about 2" at 30 GHz.

-- ngvla-plains-revB.cfg: This configuration is just the 168 antennas (94 core stations + 74 antennas included in the 5 spiral arm pattern) located on the plains of San Agustin.
-This configuration is suitable for imaging with similar spatial scale capabilities of the existing VLA.
+- ngvla-plains-revC.cfg: This configuration is just the 168 antennas (94 core stations + 74 antennas included in the five spiral arm pattern) located on the Plains of San Agustin.
+This configuration is suitable for imaging spatial scales similar to the existing VLA.

-- A technical note on how to run ngVLA simulation, and in particular, how to set realistic noise levels in them.
+- A technical note on how to run ngVLA simulations, and in particular, how to set realistic noise levels in them.